Roberto Micheletti: Presidenct Acting of Honduras (2009–2010)

 The 2009 general election took place, as planned, on 29 November.
 The National Party candidate, Porfirio Lobo Sosa, was victorious over Liberal Party candidate Elvin Santos, winning the election with 56.56% of the vote.
 Lobo Sosa was inaugurated as president on January 27, 2010.

 Legislator for life

 In January 2010 the Honduran Congress granted Micheletti the status of "legislator for life".
-This appointment does not make him immune from prosecution, as some international media sources stated.
+The appointment did not make him immune from prosecution, as some international media sources stated.

 Attack on his daughter

 On 5 November 2013 a daughter of Micheletti was shot at, but not seriously injured, while driving with her chauffeur and armed guards.